Skip to main content

 Authorization required

 Querying another entity's attributes requires your caller to have appropriate platform permissions on the GetEntitlements endpoint.
 Without this, the call will return a permission_denied error.
-Contact your platform administrator to confirm your service account has the necessary policy access.

 A common pattern is to validate attributes at application startup and surface helpful errors before any encryption happens: